HermundstadLab/ProgEnum/README.md

 ## ProgEnum
-Python Code for Ma & Hermundstad (2022), Discovering and Understanding Efficient Behavioral Strategies in a Vast Solution Space
+Python Code for Tzuhsuan Ma & Ann Hermundstad (2022), A vast space of compact strategies for highly efficient decisions

 ## To begin
 1. Download all code as one local folder.